mcosovic/JuliaGrid.jl/docs/src/tutorials/dcPowerFlow.md

 ---

 ## [Power Analysis](@id DCPowerAnalysisTutorials)
-After obtaining the solution from the DC power flow, we can calculate powers related to buses, branches, and generators using the [`power!`](@ref power!(::PowerSystem, ::DC)) function:
+After obtaining the solution from the DC power flow, we can calculate powers related to buses, branches, and generators using the [`power!`](@ref power!(::DC)) function:
 ```@example PowerFlowSolutionDC
-power!(system, analysis)
+power!(analysis)
 nothing # hide
 ```